microsoft/fabrikate-definitions/portworx-manual/Portworx.md

                                                       --from-literal=AZURE_CLIENT_SECRET=""

 ```
-Normally you would generate custom specs for your portworx config.
+Typically you would generate custom specs for your portworx config.
 By default, our spec uses Premium volume types, 150 GB, Auto Data and Management network interfaces with Stork, GUI enabled.
 Until the portworx generator has been modified to support the appropriate secret types mentioned above, use the `px-gen-spec.yaml` provided.
 To customize this config use the api URL to download a custom yaml [https://docs.portworx.com/portworx-install-with-kubernetes/cloud/azure/aks/2-deploy-px/#]

-Run `kubectl apply -f px-gen-spec.yaml`
+> `kubectl apply -f temp-px-deploy/px-gen-spec.yaml`

-> If you run into issues with Portworx deployment, run a `curl -fsL https://install.portworx.com/px-wipe | bash` to remove Portworx from the cluster then attempt to reinstall again
+* If you run into issues with Portworx deployment, run a `curl -fsL https://install.portworx.com/px-wipe | bash` to remove Portworx from the cluster then attempt to reinstall again.
+(Typically takes 1-5 minutes)

 For interoperability with Strimzi & Kafka, create a storage class defining the storage requirements like replication factor, snapshot policy, and performance profile for kafka.

-Run `kubectl create -f kafka-px-ha-sc.yaml`
+> `kubectl create -f temp-px-deploy/kafka-px-ha-sc.yaml`

 ## How to interact with Portworx